Modal Abstractions for Virtualizing Memory Addresses: Machine State and Semantics

-Programs we demonstrate in this paper requires accessing two types of computer resource: registers and memory.
-A register identifier, $\reg$, is chosen from a fixed finite set of register identifiers, $\regset$.
-We use these identifiers $\reg$ for register names such as \texttt{rax}, \texttt{r8}, or \texttt{cr3}.
+To develop our core logical ideas, we instantiate \iris with a simple language for streams of instructions and a logical machine model corresponding to execution of x86-64 assembly instructions with virtual memory enabled on the CPU.
+A register identifier, $\reg$, is chosen from a fixed finite set of register identifiers, $\regset$.\footnote{$\reg$ abbreviates \emph{general register}, which includes integer registers (e.g., \lstinline|rax|), control registers (e.g., \lstinline|cr3|), and segmentation registers (which we do not discuss in detail, but are still used in a limited way in 64-bit mode on modern x86-64 processors). } We use these identifiers $\reg$ for register names such as \lstinline|rax|, \lstinline|r8|, or \lstinline|cr3|.
+Our model includes all x86-64 integer registers (including stack and instruction pointers), as well as \lstinline|cr3| (for page table roots) and \lstinline|rflags| (for flags set by comparison operations and inspected by conditional jumps).
 For clarity and ease of representation, we use machine words, $\loc \in \Loc$, with the subscripts showing the number of bits in a word, for memory addresses, values, and offsets, rather than distinct location types that wrap machine words.
 For example, $\kw{w}_{12}$ is a 12-bit word, which can be obtained for example truncating away 52 bits of a 64-bit word ($\kw{w}_{64}$).
+We represent the machine state mainly as a finite map of registers to register values and a map of word-aligned physical memory addresses to 64-bit physical memory values.
+Thus our states $\sigma$ include register maps $\sigma.\mathcal{R}: \kw{greg} \rightarrow_{\textrm{fin}} \kw{regval} $ and memory maps $\sigma.\mathcal{M}: \Locft \rightharpoonup_{\textrm{fin}} (\Loctw \rightharpoonup_{\textrm{fin}} \Locsf )$ which segment memory into page-sized increments.
+Of particular note, \lstinline|cr3|, the page table register, is included in the machine state. \looseness=-1